dcoldeira/Embedded_Linux/Contents/Array_and_Vectors.md

 vector <int> test_scores{99, 98, 40, 88};
 cout<<"First score at index zero: " << test_scores[0]<<endl;

-//As they are objects, they can perform operations (access to their methods in their classes), so another way to access to them: cout<<"First score at index zero: " << test_scores.at(0)<<endl;
+//As they are objects, they can perform operations (access to their methods in their classes),
+//so another way to access to them: cout<<"First score at index zero: " << test_scores.at(0)<<endl;
 //'.at' not just calls the vector at that index but can also re-write it: test_scores.at(0) = 100; //assignment statement